danielhc0228/DC-Market/README.md

 I had no knowledge of Tailwind CSS but through this project, I was able to understand and learn how to use Tailwind CSS.
 My beginning commits of this github repo was about me learning Tailwind CSS.

+Concept of Modifiers and Responsive Modifiers blew my mind.

 ### TypeScript & React

 TypeScript and React has been used for most of my projects in my github repositories.